byawitz/appwrite-funcover/README.md

 ## Funcover features

 - [x] Access your Appwrite function through a GET request.
-- [x] User your Appwrite function as a WebHook.
+- [x] User your Appwrite function as a Webhook.
 - [x] Passing all request headers.
 - [x] Passing all request Body/Form/Json data.
 - [x] Passing `data` query variable in GET requests.
-- [x] Can be used for single or all of your functinos.
+- [x] Can be used for single or all of your functions.
 - [ ] Passing API Key.

 ## Installation